Factbox: Key dates in 2012 presidential race

 PARKER, Colo.
 Sarah Formato cuddled the whiny 3-year-old on her lap and cast her thoughts back to 2008, when she had voted for Barack Obama.

-Florida Friday set its presidential primary election for January 31, defying national Republican Party leaders.

-The four states authorized by the party to go first in the nominating process -- Iowa, New Hampshire, Nevada and South Carolina -- were expected to respond by moving their nominating contests forward to early January from February.
+Likely Republican presidential nominee Mitt Romney and President Barack Obama have been campaigning throughout the country for the November general election.

-Here is a look at some key dates on the presidential campaign calendar as it stands right now.
+Here is a look at key dates in the race.
+Some may be subject to change.

 November 6 - Election Day